stencila/stencila/assistants/builtin/edit-code-chunk.md

 {% endfor %}

-Here is the code chunk that requires editing, according to the instructions given:
+Here is the code chunk that requires editing, according to the instructions given above:
+Remember not to use packages that are not installed.

 {{ content_formatted }}